TirsaRP/PP_P2_Final_Project/PP_P2FinalProject/prototype4/README.md

 **Go to Iteration 3 for finalized code**

 Code and comments added to the **script.js** and **arduino_Combined.ino** files by Tirsa Ramos-Pedersen.
-Description and instructions for the code in [prototype4/iteration3/serial-bridge-Commented/README.md] file.
+Description and instructions for the code in the <https://github.com/TirsaRP/PP_P2_Final_Project/blob/master/PP_P2FinalProject/prototype4/iteration3/serial-bridge-Commented/README.md> file.
-[prototype4/iteration3/serial-bridge-Commented/README.md]: <https://github.com/TirsaRP/PP_P2_Final_Project/blob/master/PP_P2FinalProject/prototype4/iteration3/serial-bridge-Commented/README.md>

 **Contributors**